 This post contains affiliate links.
 Please read my full disclosure here.

 This is a dish that was commonly served for Sunday dinners growing up!
-It’s also a part of the spread for every holiday.
-You may also enjoy my Air Fryer Garlic Roasted Green Beans.
+It's also a part of the spread for every holiday.
+You'll love these with my Southern Fried Chicken and Southern Cooked Cabbage.

-How to Make Southern Green Beans With Bacon
+How to Make Southern-Style Green Beans With Bacon

 Scroll to the recipe card below for full measurements and detailed instructions.